logo

 Skip to main content

-What to do when Xbox controller won't stay on
+How to fix an Xbox controller that won’t stay on or keeps disconnecting

 How to fix Xbox controller that won't stay on Asurion